lkollmorgen/init-tracker/README.md

 version 1.0
 - [`x`] fix CONSTANT refreshing on player view page
 - [`x`] button to go to admin page from player page
-- [] integrate notes in javascript
+- ['x'] create a join code like in jackbox so people can host united sessions
 #### Neat tricks:
 ```
 cat file_to_copy.txt | clip.exe